backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 The Shift Into Chaos: "∞π∩∆" The middle of the word is where the signal enters the unpredictable runtime environment.

 ∞ (Infinity): The signal hits the Boss RC-600 Looper.
 This is the scheduler, the timeline, and the keeper of loops.
-The symbol represents the continuous flow of the music without falling into a disastrous infinite MIDI echo.
+The symbol represents the continuous flow of the music, layer by layer.

 π (Pi): The MIDI messages are intercepted by the Raspberry Pi.
 This is the middleware layer sitting quietly underneath, making executive decisions and orchestrating the rig.